 - High in the Sky Seuss Trolley Train Ride: a track rises up to 20 feet, traveling through several book-based scenes, and giving a birds-eye view of Seuss Landing attractions.

 - The Caro-Seuss-el merry-go-round, with creatures who can turn their heads, blink, and wiggle their ears.

-Admittedly, it's a bit odd to see the Lorax -- icon of anti-commercialism-- in the middle of a theme park.
-But generally with theme parks oneparks philosophy at the entrance gate; so you may as well relax, and enjoy the Truffula trees with your kids.
+Admittedly, it's a bit odd to see the Lorax--an icon of anti-commercialism--in the middle of a theme park.
+But generally with theme parks one parks philosophy at the entrance gate; so you may as well relax, and enjoy the Truffula trees with your kids.

-As for the Grinch: we didn't see much of him in April but during the holiday season at Universal Orlando-- watch out.
+As for the Grinch: You might not see much him in April but during the holiday season at Universal Orlando--watch out.
 Most years, during the "who-lidays", Seuss Landing turns into Whoville for a Grinchmas celebration.
 Meet the Grinch in his lair, and his trusty dog Max; enjoy the Whoville Whobilation show every night; catch the tree-lighting of a giant Seuss-style Christmas tree.
-Tip: you can buy Grinch-ie Christmas ornaments year-round in this park.
+Tip: You can buy Grinch-ie Christmas ornaments year-round in this park.

 More Fun for Little Kids at Universal Orlando

 E.T.
 Adventure is one of the very few Universal Studios Florida rides geared to younger kids.
 This ride is located is in the Woody Woodpecker Kid Zone, which also offers Fievel's Playground, with tubes, slides, a giant spider web, and a water slide all scaled to little kids.
 You'll also find A Day in the Park with Barney; Curious George Goes to Town; and the Animal Actors on Location live show.